-- Half UHM tuition waiver (excluding student fees) for Fall and Spring semesters
+- 50% UHM tuition waiver (excluding student fees) for Fall and Spring semesters

 The Red Mandarin and Lady Yi-suen Shen Scholarship

 This scholarship was endowed by a former English Department faculty member, Yao Shen, in honor of her mother and her father, a high official in the Chinese court.
 Currently it provides the equivalent of resident graduate tuition for a Master’s candidate in English.
 Awardees are selected by the Graduate Director based on eligibility and ranking at admission; there is no application process for this scholarship.
-Recipients must be enrolled full-time to receive the award..
+Recipients must be Hawai’i residents and enrolled full-time to receive the award.